DuraMAT/software_guide/README.md

 <img src="https://github.com/DuraMAT/software_guide/blob/main/doc_img/pvlib.png" width="600"/>

 ### 3.5 Check for consistent code formatting
-A format checker (e.g., pylint or Python black) can be used to check the formatting of pull requests and/or automatically reformat code
+A format checker (e.g., [pylint](https://pypi.org/project/pylint/) or [Python black](https://pypi.org/project/black/)) can be used to check the formatting of pull requests and/or automatically reformat code

 ### 3.6 Add Documentation pages
-Documents can be deployed at several places (e.g., Github pages, readthedocs).
+Documents can be deployed at several places (e.g., [Github pages](https://pages.github.com/), [Jupyter books](https://jupyterbook.org/en/stable/intro.html), [readthedocs](https://readthedocs.org/)).
 Documentation pages should provide:
 - Getting started.
 Provide simple instructions to install the code and run a sample problem.
 Links here to Tutorials.
 - Examples / Tutorials.
 Links here to illustrations of using the code.
 - API reference.
 Links here to the documentation of each public Class, function and/or method.
 Note that this can typically be auto-generated.